Professor Mykaell Riley

 About me

-Mykaell's career started as a founder member of the British roots Reggae band Steel Pulse who would go onto receive a Grammy.
-Over the years he has performed, produced, managed and consulted on many successful artists and their projects.
-As a professional writer/producer, Mykaell's work has encompassed TV, Film and Theatre, resulting in over eleven UK top twenty positions, and three UK number ones.
-He also formed The Reggae Philharmonic Orchestra, Britain's first black pop orchestra - and composed extensively for television including the BBC 1&2, ITV1, 2,3, SKY and Endemol TV.
-He was then invited to join the first popular music, industry-focused course at the University of the Westminster.
+Background - Mykaell's career started as a founder member of the British roots Reggae band Steel Pulse who went onto receive a Grammy.
+Over the years he has performed, managed, produced and arranged for many successful artists.
+As a writer/producer, Mykaell's work has encompassed TV, Film and Theatre, resulting in over eleven UK top twenty positions, and three UK number ones including; Mark Morrison, E 17, and Soul 2 Soul.
+He also formed Britain's first black pop string section, the Reggae Philharmonic Orchestra, and composed extensively for the BBC, ITV, SKY, Endemol and Netflix.

 Teaching